 Memorial Day Parades in the Greater Buffalo Area

-Memorial Day Parades for 2018
+Memorial Day Parades And Events For 2022

 Anyone can have a parade.
 Only Americans can have a parade to celebrate the greatest political achievements in history: establishing and repeatedly defending a country founded on the principle of individual liberty.
 Memorial Day, which was originally called Decoration Day because it was a day on which the graves of fallen soldiers were decorated, was established in the years after the Civil War to honor those who died in that war.
 Today, it is a day of remembrance of all who have died in this country's service.